CruGlobal/godtools-swift/README.md

 #### Clean Architecture Pattern:
 - Presentation Layer: (View and ViewModel)
-- Domain Layer (Use Cases, Domain Models, and Data Layer Interfaces)
+- Domain Layer: (Use Cases, Domain Models, and Data Layer Interfaces)
-- Data Layer (Implements domain layer interfaces and consists of Repositories, Networking, Peristence, and other Data Connectivity)
+- Data Layer: (Implements domain layer interfaces and consists of Repositories, Networking, Peristence, and other Data Connectivity)
+- Data-DomainInterface: (In GodTools we have this additional layer which holds all the business logic.
+These classes will implement the domain interfaces and operate on the raw data layer classes and apply business rules)

 #### Purpose of this Architecture:
 - Creates a clear separation of concerns and responsibilities.